-I recently had the opportunity to attend an industry event, in fact I attend quite a few.
-This event was for a hotel group that has about 15 upscale properties and was hosted at one of Chicago’s great nightclubs.
-Now, I am familiar with this hotel group, we use a number of their properties on a kind-of regular basis and I have sited just about all of them.
+I recently had the opportunity to attend an industry event, in fact, I attend quite a few.
+This event was for a hotel group with about 15 upscale properties and was hosted at one of Chicago’s great nightclubs.
+Now, I am familiar with this hotel group; we use a number of their properties on a kind-of regular basis, and I have sited just about all of them.
 Great places………..every last one of them.
 This event planning was not so great.

 We walked in up the stairs and into the club.
 Nothing.
 Not one booth, table or even sign stating that the hotel group was hosting the event.
 No reps, no announcements, no nothin.

-The food was awful and the servers were clueless.
-The question to the server was “oh, what is this”.
-Answer (And I really am not kidding) “Chicken” (and the conversation ended there).
+The food was awful, and the servers were clueless.
+The question to the server was, “oh, what is this?”.
+Answer (And I am not kidding) “Chicken” (and the conversation ended there).
 No napkin to go with the “chicken” either.
 This may have been funny on any other day, but the person I was with was allergic to nuts.
 Before I digress………